 Driedger said he does not know why RCMP would deny responding to the scene.

 “I saw them in the parking lot.
 They talked to someone when I was standing ten feet away,” Driedger said.
 “I have no idea why the cops would be there if they were not called and the young lady (at the A&W counter) sounded like they were calling them right in front of me.”

 Farmer said the franchisee will be reviewing all policies and procedures in response to this incident.

 “We’ll be looking at all our procedures and processes and make sure they’re aligned to make sure we deliver on that.
 I don’t think there’s any reason to think this is racially charged at all,” Farmer said.

-Drieger said it is a little awkward to see his Facebook post go viral, but he said it is likely important that it did.
+Driedger said it is a little awkward to see his Facebook post go viral, but he said it is likely important that it did.
 He added he hopes it might mean A&W gives more sensitivity training to its employees.

-“Making sure the people who do this kind of work are actually trained to be a little bit more sensitive and considerate and not just simply jump to calling police anytime a situation gets beyond awkward,” Drieger said.
+“Making sure the people who do this kind of work are actually trained to be a little bit more sensitive and considerate and not just simply jump to calling police anytime a situation gets beyond awkward,” Driedger said.
 “That would be really positive.”

 Town of Athabasca Mayor Colleen Powell said she plans to take a copy of the post to a truth and reconciliation meeting the town is having with the Athabasca Native Friendship Centre Aug.
 13.